I am growing very tired of Americans calling violent coups unprecedented in their country.

 This was captured by Souza, who wrote a 1916 march to commemorate the speech

 Thus in 1916 Wilson campaigns were branded with “America First” as screenings of “Birth of a Nation” expanded to restart the KKK, blacks were forced out of government and monuments to domestic terrorists were erected around the country kicking off mass murders (1918 Porvenir massacre, 1919 “Red Summer”) and coups like the 1921 Tulsa massacre and 1923 Rosewood massacre.
+(64 Americans were lynched by the KKK in 1921 as it very officially stated that their ABC started with “America First”)

 …cruelty, discrimination and wholesale murder.